etcd-io/etcd/Documentation/op-guide/runtime-reconf-design.md

 ---
 title: Design of runtime reconfiguration
+weight: 4650
+description: The design of etcd’s runtime reconfiguration commands
 ---

 Runtime reconfiguration is one of the hardest and most error prone features in a distributed system, especially in a consensus based system like etcd.